 A Parenting Journey Beyond Sleep

-Owner, Founder and Executive Director of Advanced Nurturing and Awakened Sleep Coach
+Owner, Founder and Executive Director of Advanced Nurturing and The Awakened Sleep Coach

 Co-Creator of Baby-Led Sleep TM

 SHAWNEE LYNN BAKER, RN, BSN, IBCLC, has over twenty years experience caring for thousands of babies and toddlers in her career.
-She brings her wealth of knowledge and experience to parents when navigate sleep, feeding and toddler challenges at home.
-Shawnee has worked in primarily in the NICU throughout her career in leading hospitals such as Brigham and Womens in Boston and Sick Kids Hospital in Toronto.
-Having worked in Texas, Ontario, New England and NYC, she understands the common thread among parents today for raising children with emotional intelligence.
+Beyond her formal education and years of experience, Shawnee is also a Certified Holistic Pediatric Sleep Consultant, through the International Maternity and Parenting Institue as well as a Parent Educator, Peaceful Parent Instuctor and Consious Parenting Coach.
+Shawnee brings her wealth of knowledge and experience to parents when navigating sleep, feeding and toddler challenges at home.
+Shawnee has worked in primarily in the NICU throughout her career in several leading hospitals such as Brigham and Womens in Boston and Sick Kids Hospital in Toronto, just to name a few.
+She understands the common thread among parents today for raising children with emotional intelligence.
 Families who seek support from Shawnee are looking for an alternative solution without compromizing emotional wellness.
-Shawnee has extensive training in modren parenting practices, sleep science, infant mental health and developmental care.
-Certified as a pediatric sleep specialist, parent educator, instructor and coach, Shawnee blends Eastern and Western practices to support families through hollistic sleep solutions.
-Shawnee's mission was to find a middle ground in a polarized debate for baby and toddler sleep.
-Recognizing that parents are confused with an overwhelming amount of information online and mixed messges, she brings clarity to the conversation and helps parents make informed decisions.
-Shawnee has mentored with parenting experts and neauroscientists who support her pratice and have grave concerns about traditional sleep training or controlled crying.
-Shawnee's belief is that controlled crying or extinction used to change a baby or child's behavior in order to acheive sleep is inappropriate and will be viewed as a dated practice.
+Shawnee has extensive training in modern parenting practices, sleep science, infant mental health and developmental care.
+Shawnee's mission is to find a middle ground for parents in a polarized debate regarding baby and toddler sleep.
+Recognizing that parents are confused with an overwhelming amount of information online and mixed messages from pediatricians and psychologists, she brings clarity to the conversation and helps parents make informed decisions.
+Shawnee has mentored with many leading parenting experts and researched the topic of sleep for many years.
+Understanding the principles of neuroscience and sleep science are imperative, combining the two is an art!
+Many of these experts support her pratice and have verbalized that they have , "grave concerns about traditional sleep training and controlled crying."
+Shawnee's belief is that controlled crying or extinction, used to change a baby or child's behavior in order to acheive sleep is inappropriate and will one day be viewed as a dated parenting practice.

 IMPI, APSC, NANN, Safe Sleep Certified, STABLE, NRP, PALS, International Baby Planner, BCC Member

 - Pediatric/ Neonatal Registered Nurse, NICU, PICU, PEDS, ER Nursing